Objective

 - Check of the number of instance(s) and profile status

-- Check of the services' status on the Web interface
+- Check of the services' status

 - Relaunch of the Translation Resource Monitor service

-- Check of the queue management
+- Check the logs

-- Check of the logs
+- Check the queue management

 1. Check of the number of instance(s) and profile status